newrelic/newrelic-opentelemetry-examples/other-examples/collector/confluentcloud/README.md

-To run the example, set the environment variables and run `docker compose up`:
+To run the example: add in the key files, set the environment variables, and run `docker compose up`

 ```shell
 export NEW_RELIC_API_KEY=<your_api_key>